Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Surgical intervention:

-· In severe orchitis - dissection of the white membrane of the testicle.
+· in case of severe orchitis - dissection of the tunica albuginea of the testicle.

-· Consultation of an endocrinologist: with the development of diabetes mellitus and obesity in the outcome of mumps;
+· consultation with an endocrinologist: with the development of diabetes mellitus and obesity as a result of mumps;

-· Consultation of a gastroenterologist: in case of damage to the pancreas;
+· consultation with a gastroenterologist: in case of damage to the pancreas;

-· Consultation of a urologist: in case of damage to the sex glands and prostate gland;
+· consultation with a urologist: in case of damage to the gonads and prostate gland;

-· Consultation of an obstetrician-gynecologist: in case of epidemic parotitis in pregnant women, in persons with lesions of the female genital glands;
+· consultation with an obstetrician-gynecologist: for mumps in pregnant women, in persons with damage to the female reproductive glands;

-· Consultation of a clinical pharmacologist: for correction and justification of treatment.
+· consultation clinical pharmacologist: for correction and justification of treatment.

-Indications for transfer to the intensive care unit and intensive care unit
+Indications for transfer to the department intensive care and resuscitation

-· Severe forms of mumps with severe neurological disorders, the development of emergency conditions (respiratory, cardiovascular failure, signs of depression of consciousness).
+· severe forms of mumps with severe neurological disorders, development of emergency conditions (respiratory, cardiovascular failure, signs of depression of consciousness).

 Further management:

-· Control over the discharge and the establishment of dispensary observation of convalescents.
-The discharge of the patient from the hospital after suffering from mumps is carried out according to clinical indications and in the absence of complications not earlier than 9 days from the onset of the disease.
-Patients who have undergone mumps with complications are subject to dispensary observation by the appropriate specialists, who determine the program and period of dispensary observation, removal from dispensary registration after persistent disappearance of residual phenomena.
+· Monitoring of discharge and placement dispensary observation for convalescents.
+Discharge of a patient from the hospital after suffering from mumps is carried out according to clinical indications and in the absence of complications, no earlier than 9 days from the onset of the disease.
+Patients who have had mumps with complications are subject to dispensary observation by appropriate specialists, who determine the program and period of dispensary observation, deregistration after persistent disappearance of residual effects.

 Hospitalization

-· The presence of risk factors (chronic diseases, immunodeficiency states);
+· presence of risk factors (chronic diseases, immunodeficiency states);

-· Epidemiological indications - persons living in family hostels, communal apartments, unfavorable social conditions.
+· epidemiological indications - persons living in family dormitories, communal apartments, unfavorable social conditions.

 Information

-1. Minutes of the meetings of the Joint Commission on the Quality of Medical Services of the Ministry of Healthcare of the Republic of Kazakhstan, 2016
+1. Minutes of meetings of the Joint Commission on the Quality of Medical Services of the Ministry of Health of the Republic of Kazakhstan, 2016

 Information